binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter8.md

 ### Weak Password Strategies

 Some added complexity is introduced, added complexity provides opportunity for mistakes to occur.
-Nothing much is more unsafe than recording your passwords on paper in plain text or in an unencrypted text file on your computer though.
+Nothing much is more unsafe than recording your passwords on paper in plain text or in an unencrypted text file on your computer.
 Possible over confidence that your secrets are now guaranteed impenetrable.

 ### Vishing (Phone Calls)

-Risks that some callers by get annoyed initially until they get used to the heightened security questions and techniques being carried out by the call receiver(s).
+Risks that some callers may get annoyed initially until they get used to the heightened security questions and techniques being carried out by the call receiver(s).
+You can use the additional policy and checks as an opportunity to market your heightened security stand-point.

 ### Spoofing Caller Id

-No risks involved with not relying on caller Id.
+No risks perceived with not relying on caller Id.

 ### SMiShing